 We know that students who work third shift and who maintain a high GPA have several factors in common.
 Review the following tips for Metropolitan College to learn how you can ensure your success in the MC program.
 Feel free to contact a MC Student Development Counselor if you have any questions or need additional guidance in planning.

 - UofL students should register for 9 credit hours or less and the 1 credit hour orientation course.
-JCTC students should register for 9 credit hours, of which 3 of these credit hours should be your orientation course (FYE 105).
+JCTC students should register for no more than 3 classes: FYE105 and 2 proficiency areas (i.e. math and English).
 Both UofL and JCTC offer Metropolitan College cohort orientation courses taught by MC staff to provide additional support and guidance for the first term.

-- Taking more than 9 hours during the first semester of the program can be challenging and put you at risk for not completing your courses with a C or better.
-Remember, you are working year-round so taking summer courses is a great option for staying on track!
+- Beginning in the fall 2019 semester students who sign their first MC agreement and adhere to part-time enrollment recommendations of enrolling in 10 credit hours or less, will be eligible for payment for courses completed with a D grade during the first agreement semester only.* Remember, you are working year-round so taking summer courses is a great option for staying on track!
 After having some time to become accustom to your new schedule, you can increase your course load the next semester.
 Make sure you communicate with your academic advisor to limit your first semester course load and maximize the summer semester to stay on track with your academic plan.

 - Effective course planning can reduce the chance of receiving an ineligible grade or withdrawing from a course.
 A majority of MC students who do not re-enroll in school the following semester have earned an ineligible grade or withdrew from a course.